home-assistant/home-assistant.io/source/_posts/2019-11-20-privacy-focused-voice-assistant.markdown

 With the current approach, some things will still run in the cloud, but the home data and control stays local.
 We will bring more things local when faster technology becomes more accessible or new projects emerge that can help with this.

-We cannot wait until all the pieces are in place to run 100% locally.
+We don't want to wait with integrating this until all the pieces run 100% locally.
 We need to help build the future we want to see.

 ## What's next?